 A Rich History … An Enduring Legacy

-Since our founding in 1943, we’ve graduated nearly 10,000 physicians.
+Since our founding in 1943, we’ve graduated more than 10,000 physicians.
 This year alone, the Medical School will train more than 1,000 medical students and about 1,500 clinical residents.

 Our graduates have distinguished themselves at top medical facilities around the world, advancing the cause of medicine, furthering their careers, and adding luster to a UT Southwestern degree.
 In fact, one Medical School graduate has won a Nobel Prize.

 The Medical School is located in the 387-acre Southwestern Medical District, just minutes from downtown Dallas.
 The medical district is home to two UT Southwestern University Hospitals, St. Paul University Hospital and Zale Lipshy University Hospital; as well as Parkland Memorial Hospital – one of the nation’s top public hospitals – and Children's Medical Center, a national leader in pediatric care.
 All are used to train Medical School students.